marina601/discover-malta/TESTING.md

    - Fix: by adding a condition to check if the element exists in `modal.js`

 ### DatePicker
-   - During testing noticed that the user is able to modify the date manually in the input field
+   - During testing noticed that the user can modify the date manually in the input field
    - Fixed it by adding an alert and setting the min date to the input field if modified date is in the past.
    - Solution from this found on [stack overflow](https://stackoverflow.com/questions/8356358/jquery-date-picker-disable-past-dates)
-   - Removed custom validation originally implemented due to a bug, when submitting the form without a date, raising the custom validaiton.
+   - Removed custom validation originally implemented due to a bug, when submitting the form without a date, raising the custom validation.
 Then when selecting the date, the custom validation was still raised and not submitting a form.

 ### Bag.html
    - Quantity input - during testing noticed that the user can modify the number of tickets to more than 8 manually.
    - Fixed it using the same approach as a datepicker, using a function on change to check the input field value and set the maximum value accepted.

-### Registraion Page
+### Registration Page
   - During testing I have come across a unique constraint that failed during generating a username, therefore I have fixed it by `username = email.split("@")[0] + last_name`.
 To ensure the condition is always met.

 ### Edit Profile Page